sandervandevelde/iot-workshop/CommandsNodeJs.md

     ![alt tag](img/commands/azure-functions-functions.png)

 5. The Code panel is shown.
-The code of the function is shown. *Note: this code is saved in a file named run.scx*
+The code of the function is shown. *Note: this code is saved in a JavaScript file named index.js*
 6. Change the current code into

     ```javascript